playframework/playframework/documentation/manual/releases/release27/migration27/JavaHttpContextMigration27.md

 ### `Http.Context.changeLang` and `Http.Context.clearLang` deprecated

-That means other methods that depends directly on these two were also deprecated:
+That means other methods that depend directly on these two were also deprecated:

 1. `play.mvc.Controller.changeLang`
 1. `play.mvc.Controller.clearLang`